votca/votca/share/doc/DEVELOPERS_GUIDE.rst

 Replace the '...' and ':' with the appropriate syntax.
 For more info on which boost test macros to use refer to the boost documentation

-2. To compile and test the code create a folder tools/build and run the following commands:
+2. To run the test involve following command:

    .. code-block:: bash

-       cmake -DENABLE_TESTING=ON ../
-       make
        make test

 Ensure you have an up to date version of cmake or use cmake3.